 What’s cold email outreach in marketing ?

 Cold email outreach is an effective and budget-friendly outbound sales prospecting technique for generating leads.
-In this approach, you’d use a cold email, i.e. a personalized email message you send to initiate a conversation and kick start a relationship with prospective customers you had no previous contact with.
+In this approach, you’d start with a cold email subject line to build your personalized cold email message.
+Simply send this out to initiate a conversation and kick start a relationship with prospective customers you had no previous contact with.

 Once you’ve initiated this relationship, it’s a lot easier to nurture the prospects who respond to your cold emails, and gradually convert them into customers over time.
 That’s what cold email campaigns are meant to do!

-Cold email subject lines — A way to warm up your prospects ?
+Create compelling subject lines to warm prospects ?

 Despite all the negative talk around cold email, it works.
 That’s especially if you take your time to create cold email subject lines that will move your prospects into engaging with your email.

 Crafted well, your cold email subject lines will undoubtedly warm your prospects up to your offer.